gautamkrishnar/keepalive-workflow/README.md

 If you do not want dummy  commits in your repository's commit history, you can use the library's GitHub API mode.

 1. Make sure that you create a fine graded token with `actions:write` permission or a PAT with `workflow` permission.
 You can create it [here](https://github.com/settings/personal-access-tokens/new) and [here](https://github.com/settings/tokens/new)  respectively.
-2. Go to settings page in your repo and create a secret with name `GITHUB_TOKEN` and use the previously created token as the value.
+2. Go to settings page in your repo and create a secret with name `PAT_TOKEN` and use the previously created token as the value.
 Refer [docs](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)
 2. Use the code from the following example, in this case you do not need `actions/checkout` workflow as a dependency.

 ```yaml